 Feelings of anxiety or panic can come from many sources, such as work or social situations.
 Many people who have asthma often say that it tends to be worse whenever they are upset or under stress and it affects their breathing.

 In recent years, there have been an increasing number of both human and animal studies that link psychological and emotional stress to illness.

 Bronchitis is a very common respiratory condition and it can be occur in anyone, regardless of sex and age.
-However, the people who are exposed the most to developing forms of bronchitis are smokers, people with other respiratory illnesses or people with weak immunes system.
+However, the people who are exposed to bronchitis are smokers, people with other respiratory illnesses or people with weak immune system.